-10. What support is available for improving the emotional and social development of children with SEND?
+10.What support is available for improving the emotional and social development of children with SEND?

 We use restorative approaches in school and encourage our children to make the right choices throughout the day and to be responsible for their actions.
-Policies on behaviour and bullying set out the responsibilities of everyone within the school.
+Policies on behaviour and anti-bullying set out the responsibilities of everyone within the school.
 The policies also outline clear procedures, protocols and processes that enable staff to identify any social, emotional and mental health difficulties.

-Where children have more complex problems we provide these children with interventions such as:
+Where children have more complex problems, we provide these children with interventions such as:

 - ELSA Emotional Literacy Support - Individual behaviour plans which are discussed with the children to give them strategies to manage their feelings and emotions.
 Behaviour plans are also shared with parents.
-We encourage children to follow the school rules using positive behaviour charts, good day notes and rewards. - Small group sessions that promote positive behaviour, social interaction and friendship groups. - Emotional, wellbeing and behaviour officers support emotional and social development by taking small groups or children individually on a 1:1 basis. - The readiness scale is used to monitor and assess the social, emotional and behavioural difficulties to ensure the pupils develop in specific areas.
+We encourage children to follow the school rules using positive behaviour charts, good day notes and rewards. - Small group sessions that promote positive behaviour, social interaction and friendship groups. - Wellbeing and behaviour officer supports emotional and social development by taking small groups or children individually on a 1:1 basis.